alijr2018/sorting_algorithms/README.md

 <li>All your header files should be include guarded</li>
 <li>A list/array does not need to be sorted if its size is less than 2.</li>
 </ul>

-<h3>GitHub</h3>

-<p><strong>There should be one project repository per group.
-If you clone/fork/whatever a project repository with the same name before the second deadline, you risk a 0% score.</strong></p>

 <h2>More Info</h2>